Fredigand of Deurne: O'Hanlon's account

-This saint was an Irishman by birth, according to his ancient office recited at Deuren, as also in the opinion of Molanus, Miraeus, and Malbranq.
+This saint was an Irishman by birth, according to his ancient office recited at Deurne, as also in the opinion of Molanus, Miraeus, and Malbranq.
 He appears to have embraced the monastic state of life, and if it be true, that he was a native of Ireland, it seems most likely his profession was made in our country.
 According to all accounts, he was remarkable for his many virtues, even in early youth.
 He became a priest, when he had attained the requisite qualifications through age and study.
 He became a companion of St. Fursey, St. Foillan, and St. Ultan, when they left Ireland, to spread the Faith in the north-western Continental countries.
 However, nothing definite seems to be known regarding this connexion.

 St. Fredegand is said to have been a companion of St. Foillan, where his mission in the Low Countries took place, and to have been like him an apostolical preacher.
 The district of Ryland appears to have been that selected by Fredegand for his special harvest of souls.
 According to the published Acts of our saint, the illustrious Willibrord had there built a small monastery about the year 700, and into this Fredegand entered as a monk; while his piety and diligence, in this state, caused him to be elected as Abbot over the community.
 He laboured with unwearied zeal to bring the people to a perfect practice of Christian virtue.
 At this period, also, Pepin of Herstal had obtained great victories over the Frisons, and through the ministry of St. Willibrord, many of these were brought over to embrace the Catholic faith.
 One of his captains was named Gommar, and it is stated, that St. Fredegand had many conversations on religious matters with him, so that in fine he became a great saint.
 It is likewise related, that St. Rumold was a companion and confidant of both.